About

 Their compositions have been played by ensembles such as RTE Contempo Quartet, Tonnta, New Dublin Voices, Kirkos Ensemble, Node Ensemble, Dulciana, Gamelan Nua and Téada Orchestra, and as a musician they have collaborated with Ailbhe Nic Oireachtaigh, Woven Skull, Hozier, David Lacey, Gavin Prior, David Turpin, Emma O’Reilly and others.

-Other recent collaborations include work with visual artists, dancers and scientists.
-They are currently consulting on an independent research project into medical listening and telehealth supported by The Cleveland Clinic, and have an ongoing collaborative research project with neuro-ethicist Lauren Sankary around sound, headphone space, gender and vulnerability.
+In 2020-22 they consulted on an independent research project into medical listening and telehealth supported by The Cleveland Clinic and Columbia University, and they have an ongoing collaborative research project with neuro-ethicist Lauren Sankary around sound, headphone space, gender and vulnerability.

 Their work is often participatory and they have run workshops, lectured and taught in the UK, Ireland, Germany, the USA, Colombia, and online.